FarronF/limerick-council-meetings/meetings/2024/03/05-Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 6th September 2023.md

 The Cathaoirleach and Members acknowledged the work of An Garda Síochána and thanked the

-Superintendent and the Gardaí on the overview of policing matters in the District.--- 4
+Superintendent and the Gardaí on the overview of policing matters in the District.
+---
+4

 This concluded the Meeting.